Skip to Content

 4. Maximo Nivel in Costa Rica

-With multiple sites in Costa Rica, Guatemala and Peru, Maximo Nivel have been providing TEFL courses, Spanish immersion programs, and other internships for years, so you know you’re in safe hands.
+They’ve been providing TEFL courses, Spanish immersion programs, and other internships for years, so you know you’re in safe hands.

 They offer a few TEFL accreditation options with their standard being a four-week, 150-hour on-site service in Costa Rica.

-If you’re looking for a shorter period on-site, you can opt for the slightly cheaper hybrid option, where you do two weeks of TEFL theory online and then have two weeks on-site for the practical training.
+This is where you do two weeks of TEFL theory online and then have two weeks on-site for the practical training.

 There is also a fully online version that you can do anywhere which takes between 4 and 12 weeks with 10 hours a week of video-call support from a tutor.